Fronted adverbials – Best KS2 worksheets, examples and lesson ideas

 Play around with the adverbial from Fergus Crane.
 Can we place it anywhere else in the sentence?
 Why have the authors decided to write it like this?
 Identify what it tells us about the verb ‘swirled’.

-Once children understand what fronted adverbials are, what they can add to a sentence and have seen them being used in real writing, then it’s time to have some fun as writers.
+Once children understand what fronted adverbials are, what they can add to a sentence and have examined them in real writing, then it’s time to have some fun as writers.

 Effective use